 Listening to music during exercise could lead to a better workout, scientists say.

-“There are two possible mechanisms, and we haven’t sorted them out yet,” Dr. Daniel Levitin, a neuroscientist and author of This Is Your Brain On Music, told The Huffington Post in an email.
-“Either music acts as a distractor (and distractors are known to modulate pain levels — this is why combat soldiers don’t always realise they’ve been shot until after a busy maneuver is over) or music acts as a mood enhancer (because the release
+Studies have shown that music is both a distractor as well as a mood enhancer during exercise.
+“Daniel Levitin, a neuroscientist and author of This Is Your Brain On Music,” explains.
+“Either ambient music acts as a distractor (and distractors are known to modulate pain levels — this is why combat soldiers don’t always realise they’ve been shot until after a busy manoeuvre is over) or music acts as a mood enhancer (because the release

 Studies show that the brain can synchronize with the tempo of the music.
 Depending on the tempo, you can run repetitive motions more quickly.